 I live in the fens of East Anglia in the UK, where willow is easily available for making baskets and sculpture.
 The landscape, light and dry weather encourage me to spend time outside as much as possible.

 I run regular one day willow workshops suitable for beginners as well as those with some experience at the WWT Welney visitor centre, September to April.

 Contact Jane@FrostArt.co.uk or call 07967 088 348 for more information

 Gift tokens are available for special events, please contact me for details

 You can book group workshops or one to one sessions on dates and venues of your choice, please go here for more information.
 I have experience of leading workshops in a variety of settings both in UK and abroad with people of all ages and abilities.

 Items made in workshops include baskets, plant supports, sculptures for indoors and outside as well as living willow structures.
 Students will be able to achieve a selection of pieces combining weaving, wrapping and braiding.
 Tools and willow are provided for all workshops.

-Willow is prepared about a week in advance of each workshop and can be selected for your project if you let Jane know.
+Willow is prepared about ten days in advance of each workshop and can be selected for your project if you let Jane know.

 Come and learn how to make random weave baskets as a spring container.
 They can be tricky to make, but are great containers in a variety of sizes.
 Good for collecting fruit or holding balls of wool, or maybe even Easter Eggs.
 In fact they can hold almost anything you can think of!